jofrony/Neuromodulation-software/README.md

 # Neuromodulation-software
-Neuromodulation - optimization and large scale simulations using <a href="https://github.com/Hjorthmedh/Snudda" target="_blank">Snudda, by Johannes Hjorth</a>
+Neuromodulation - optimization and large scale simulations using <a href="https://github.com/Hjorthmedh/Snudda" target="_blank">Snudda</a>, by Johannes Hjorth

 # Example simulations